CORE-GATECH-GROUP/serpent-tools/docs/examples/Detector.rst

 Plotting Routines
 -----------------

-Each |detector| object is capable of simple 1D and 2D plotting routines.
+Each |Detector| object is capable of simple 1D and 2D plotting routines.
 The simplest 1D plot method is simply |plot|, however a wide range of plot options are supported.
 Below are keyword arguments that can be used to format the plots.